Permaculture Principles in an Urban Permaculture Apartment

 10. Observe

 Initial observation will help you greatly in the long run.
-By observing where the sun falls, you'll know which side of the window is going to get the best light and how far back away from the window you can get away with adding more plants.
+By observing where the sun falls, you'll know which side of the window will get the best light and how far back away from the window you can add more plants.

-You can observe temperatures and this will inform you what plants might not do well on your balcony or home.
+You can observe temperatures, which will inform you about what plants might not do well on your balcony or home.

-Observation will reveal the windiest parts of your balcony and this will help inform what kind of plants to place there i.e sturdy stemmed plants like thyme.
+Observation will reveal the windiest parts of your balcony, which will help inform what kind of plants to place there, i.e., sturdy stemmed plants like thyme.

-Observation helps you know in advance to create a windbreak and place more fragile plants like dill in the safest spot, behind the windbreak.
+Observation helps you know how to create a windbreak and place more fragile plants like dill in the safest spot behind the windbreak.

-Observing your space can give you ideas on how to maximise your planting area i.e. I have an indoor patio area, which has a curtain rail.
+Observing your space can give you ideas on maximizing your planting area.
+For example, I have an indoor patio area with a curtain rail.
 I've abandoned the curtain and placed hanging baskets there instead.

 11. Catch and Store Energy

-By growing plants, you're catching and storing the energy of the sun.
-And by having a worm bin you're catching and storing the energy and fertility of the worms in the worm castings.
-By having a bokashi bin, you're storing all the energy your food scraps has to offer.
+By growing plants, you're catching and storing the sun's energy.
+By having a worm bin, you're catching and storing the energy and fertility of the worms in the worm castings.
+By having a bokashi bin, you're storing all the energy your food scraps have to offer.

-You can further catch and store energy via preservation methods.
-We can make use of lots of harvesting techniques in an apartment like drying, fermenting, pickling and drying.
+You can further capture and store energy via preservation methods.
+In an apartment, we can use many harvesting techniques, such as drying, fermenting, pickling, and drying.

 Ways of catching and storing energy